High Dose Intravenous Vitamin C (IVC)

-Best of all — and unlike virtually all conventional chemotherapy drugs that destroy cancer cells — it is selectively toxic.
+It is suggested that it is selectively toxic.
 No matter how high the concentration, Vitamin C does not harm healthy cells.

-Two-time Nobel Prize winner Linus Pauling, along with Dr. Ewen Cameron of Scotland, did a scientific study proving that 10 grams of Vitamin C, given by I.V., could extend the life of advanced cancer patients six-fold.
+Two-time Nobel Prize winner Linus Pauling, along with Dr. Ewen Cameron of Scotland, did a scientific study suggesting that Vitamin C, given by I.V., could extend the life of advanced cancer patients six-fold.

 “Vitamin C is thought to act as a pro-oxidant inside the cell in high concentration, and some hydrogen peroxide is formed which is rapidly disposed of by catalase in a normal cell,” said Dr. William Wassell.
 “Since cancer cells have a deficiency or lack entirely of catalase the peroxides kill the [cancer] cell.”